Bagoum/danmokou/docs/articles/abstractions.md

 All player shot scripts are StateMachines.

-Dialogue scripts used to be StateMachines, but as of v8,
+Dialogue scripts used to be StateMachines, but as of v8, the preferred method to write dialogue scripts is to use C# with [Suzunoya](szy/intro.md).

 Boss and stage scripts use the PatternSM abstraction.
 A PatternSM is broken up into multiple phases that support arbitrary selection and switching.
 See the [tutorial on phases](t07.md) for details on PatternSM.